v. 1.4RC September 2014

 In the case of any unforeseen problems, you can try to reserve the additional memory space by executing the following command, java –d32 –Xms512m –Xmx1024m –jar Perceptron.jar or java –d64 –Xms512m –Xmx1024m –jar Perceptron.jar.
 (Do not artificially limit the available memory to a very small value, because the program will run into error.)

 If you wish to see the source code, participate in the development and compile the project, then download and unpack the ZIP archive with the source code included.
-Furthermore, install NetBeans environment and the Java Development Kit (JDK) version 7 or newer from here.
-The development is possible on any operating system.
-In NetBeans, open the project (Perceptron folder) from the File menu, and press play (run).
-I also use IntelliJ IDEA programming environment.
-(The execution of Perceptron within both of these programming environments is fast.)
+Furthermore, install IntelliJ IDEA programming environment to open the Perceptron project folder.

 After startup, it takes a few seconds for the first fractal image to appear in Perceptron.
 Fractals in Perceptron are evolving forever.
 They are never final.
 However, depending from the equation (complex function f(z, c)) and the selected reflection transform, some are changing a lot, while others are mostly static.

-Perceptron is controlled by keyboard and mouse.
+Perceptron is controlled by keyboard, mouse and with a control window.
 Almost all keys on the keyboard are in use – they are associated with the program options.
 Read the on-screen help by pressing the key / (slash).
-Here is the look of the help screen.
+Press F1 to open a help window.
+Have a look a some of the screenshots.

 The mouse controls any one of the four basic cursors.
 At startup (as well as upon loading a preset), neither cursor is selected.
 Click left or right mouse button to select a cursor.